chroma-space/cybersphere/now/index.md

 [Catalyst Club](http://www.catalystclub.co.uk/)

 KG talk about dream research & the creative unconscious.

+ONEIRIC ARCHIVES

+Experiments in recording dreams of groups of people.
+Under the mentorship of Apela Colorado: Kate Genevieve and Will Scobie combine to document the dreams of the Cosmic Trigger experience.
+*update* Calling all Santa Cruz contacts - the Trigger is set for the US.
+Get in touch if you have any links in Santa Cruz to bring this celebration of Robert Anton Wilson stateside.